Cherednik algebras and Calogero-Moser cells: Description of the chapters

 We present in Appendix \ref{appendice: blocs} some results on blocks and base change for algebras finite and free over a base.
-We discuss in particular central characters and idempotents, and the locus where the block decomposition changes.
+We discuss in particular decomposition maps, central characters and idempotents, and the locus where the block decomposition changes.

-Appendix \ref{appendice:invariant} deals with finite group actions on rings (commutative or not), and compare the cross-product algebra and the invariant ring.
+Appendix \ref{appendice:invariant} deals with finite group actions on rings (commutative or not), and compares the cross-product algebra and the invariant ring.
 We consider in particular the module categories and the centers.